 A 28-year-old based on Vancouver Island, Canada, I grew up in rural North Yorkshire, England, with a love of writing and a zest for the outdoors and an active lifestyle.
 I embarked on my first experience of solo travel aged 19 and went on to become an adventure enthusiast in the summer months between my university studies.
 A necessary form of education, my travel experiences have given me a valuable insight into global trends in human behaviour and interaction.
-They have allowed me to witness the natural beauty of mankind and our environment, as well as the challenges faced by both in an increasingly digital, materialistic, and polluted world.
+They have allowed me to witness the natural beauty of mankind and our environment, as well as the challenges faced by both in an increasingly digital and divided world.

 I graduated from King’s College London in 2014 with a BA in History, and in early 2015 I began my career in Human Resources, specializing in staffing and recruitment.
 Although living in London had been a worthwhile experience, the big bustling city life wasn’t for me and I used my vacation days to escape the capital for either the Yorkshire countryside, short trips to Europe, or a reunion with Vancouver Island.
 In late 2016, I left England to pursue my dream of living and working in Canada, and in late 2018 I became a Permanent Resident.